juanpallotta/LPP/README.md

 Because there are different ways to store the data files and their folder structures, two examples will be shown and how the folder/files are generated automatically.
 * `FILE_CONF_L0` and `FILE_CONF_L0_L1`: Path to the configuration file of each module.

-In order to explain how the paths are generated automatically, two examples are shown.
-First one is used in Sao Paulo and Argentinean lidars, where the lidar files produced in a day are stored in a single folder with the full date in its name.
+In order to explain how paths are generated automatically, two examples are shown.
+The first one is used in Sao Paulo and Argentinean lidars, where the lidar files produced in a day are stored in a single folder with the full date in its name.
 In the next figure, an example is shown:

 ![SPU_files](./Docs/Figures/SPU_lidar_files.png "SPU lidar files")